Znasif/HackTemplate/README.md

 # WhatsApp Client

 This project was created to be used by Blind and Low Vision users to have an AAII (Accessible Artificial Intelligence Implementation) available to them wherever they may be.
 Most components of this project have minimal dependency on a stable internet connection once all the components have been installed if the user wants to work solely on their workstation (PC/laptop).
 If the user wants to access it from anywhere, a WhatsApp connection needs to be set up.
+You would need both the server and the client applications running for it to work.
+Make sure to start the server first.

 ## Client Setup (Windows Only)

 Currently, the client only works in Windows, and the shared monitor is not selectable in the GUI.

 #### a.
-Install the following dependencies in Windows after installing Python:
+Install the following dependencies in Windows after installing Python (version >= 3.10):

 ```powershell
 pip install numpy opencv-python asyncio websockets pillow pywin32 pyttsx3
 ```
 1. Someone with Meta Ray-Ban glasses or a smartphone video calls your WhatsApp.
+Currently there is no way to call yourself unless you have two separate whatsapp accounts.
 2. You accept the video call from your computer.
+For that you need to install and log into WhatsApp desktop client: https://www.whatsapp.com/download
 3. The monitor with the focused participant's video feed is captured and sent to a local server for processing:

-### Server Setup
+## Server Setup

+The server can be setup in a different system, it does not have to be WSL.
+For linux, you may follow these instructions.
+If the server is in a separate computer, you can use localtunnel (https://github.com/localtunnel/localtunnel) to expose a port for stream forwarding.

 #### a.
 Set up the server
 - Open WSL on your Windows machine and clone this repository.